jubatus/website/source/en/fv_convert.rst

   :replace:  Specifies a string to replace with.

  For list of regular expressions available, refer to the documentation of the regular expression engine (`oniguruma <http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt>`_ or `re2 <http://code.google.com/p/re2/wiki/Syntax>`_).
+ The regular expression engine can be selected at compile time (oniguruma is used when using binary packages).

  For example, in order to remove all HTML tags, we should define such a string_filter_type.